unitaryfund/mitiq/docs/source/examples/simple-landscape-pennylane.md

   name: python3
 ---

-# Mitigating the energy landscape of a variational circuit with Mitiq
+# Mitigating the energy landscape of a variational circuit with Mitiq and PennyLane

-This tutorial shows an example in which the energy landscape for a two-qubit variational circuit is explored with and without error mitigation.
+This tutorial shows an example in which the energy landscape for a two-qubit variational circuit is explored using the [PennyLane](https://pennylane.ai/) frontend, with and without error mitigation in Mitiq.

 ```{code-cell} ipython3